Cost of living support

 Help for Community groups

-Cost of living community grants of up to £5,000 are now available for voluntary and community groups across Nottinghamshire.
+Various grants are available for voluntary and community groups across Nottinghamshire.

 Councillors’ divisional fund